eldiyar312/canvas-painting/README.md

 # canvas-painting
-GO! painting guys
+GO! painting guys.
-Tis is my pait.
-I tis paint write in the programming language JavaScript.
+This is my paint.
+I this paint write in the programming language JavaScript.